PritamChakrabortyShuvo/Git/00_Git-Commands.md

     git rm --cached filename
 ```
 ### Important Considerations:
-After using git rm, we must commit the changes to finalize the removal in the repository.
+- After using **`git rm`** we must commit the changes to finalize the removal in the repository.
-Be cautious when using git rm, especially with the force option, as it permanently deletes files from the working directory and may lead to data loss if not handled properly.
+- Be cautious when using **`git rm`** especially with the force option as it permanently deletes files from the working directory & may lead to data loss if not handled properly.